Info: 100 g Resealable Bag of Chondracanthus chamissoi Powder from Peru

 For internal use, the gel can either be taken as is (which may not appeal to those who do not like the taste of seafoods like clams or oysters) or blended into various drinks or foods like smoothies or protein shake, hot beverages, soups, stews, sauces, spreads, or baked goods, where it will also serve as a thickener or 'creamer' and improve their consistency.

-To produce two jars of sea moss gel containing about 16 fluid ounces each - which should then be refrigerated, and is best consumed within a month of production (before that, the dried noodles can just be kept in a cool, dry place for up to a year):
+To make Irish Moss Paste (which should then be refrigerated, and is best consumed within 10 days of production (before that, the dehydrated 'noodles' (if they came in that form) or the ground powder can just be kept in a cool, dry place for up to a year):

 Warnings: